-- 1. (2 points) Would it typically help to know the value of $x_3$ so as to gain more information about $x_2$ ? (please answer yes or no) - 2.
-(2 points) Assume we already know the value of $x_4$ .
-Would it help in this case to know the value of $x_3$ to gain more information about $x_2$ ? (please answer yes or no) - 3.
+- 1. (2 points) Would it typically help to know the value of x_3 so as to gain more information about x_2 ? (please answer yes or no) - 2.
+(2 points) Assume we already know the value of x_4 .
+Would it help in this case to know the value of x_3 to gain more information about x_2 ? (please answer yes or no) - 3.
 (3 points) List three different conditional independence statements between the four variables that can be inferred from the graph.
-You can include marginal independence by saying "given nothing". - (a) $(x_1)$ is independent of $(x_2)$ given (nothing) - (b) $(x_3)$ is independent of $(x_2)$ given (nothing) - (c) $(x_3)$ is independent of $(x_4)$ given $(x_1)$ - 4.
-(2 points) The following table gives a possible partial specification of the conditional probability $P(x_4|x_1, x_2)$ associated with the graph.
-Fill in the missing values so that we could omit the arrow $x_1 \rightarrow x_4$ in the graph and the graph would still adequately represent the probability distribution.
+You can include marginal independence by saying "given nothing". - (a) () is independent of () given () - (b) () is independent of () given ( - (c) () is independent of () given () - 4.
+(2 points) The following table gives a possible partial specification of the conditional probability $P(x_4|x_1,x_2)$ associated with the graph.
+Fill in the missing values so that we could omit the arrow $x_1 \to x_4$ in the graph and the graph would still adequately represent the probability distribution.

-5. (4 points) Let's again focus on the original graph in Figure 4.
+5. (4 points) Let's again focus on the original graph in Figure 5.
 Since we don't know the underlying probability distribution, we need to estimate it from observed data.
-Unfortunately, the dataset we have is incomplete and contains only observations for $x_2$ and $x_3$ .
-In other words, the dataset is $D = \{(x_2^t, x_3^t), t = 1, \ldots, n\}$ .
-In the joint distribution
+Unfortunately, the dataset we have is incomplete and contains only observations for x_2 and x_3 .
+In other words, the dataset is $D = \{(x_2, x_3^t), t = 1, \dots, n\}$.
+In the joint distribution we have a number of components (smaller probability tables) that need to be estimated.
+Please indicate which components we can hope to estimate (adjust) on the basis of the available data?